gdavidbutler/gdavidbutler/README.md

 After purchasing a micro computer in the early '80s that included them, I was hooked.
 And, now, so is most of the computer world.

-C is:
+C is: Mature.
+Stable.
+Ubiquitous.

- * Mature
- * Stable
- * Ubiquitous

 Often described as a portable assembly language,
-C translates directly to processor instructions and is:
+C translates directly to processor instructions and is: Fast.
+Small.
+Efficient.

- * Fast
- * Small
- * Efficient

 Why program a computer in any other language?
 Is C too close to the processor?

-You will a couple repositories that take full advantage of the closeness, the callback parsers.
+You will find a couple repositories that take full advantage of the closeness, the callback parsers.
 They have no dependences.
 Not even the C library.
 They are pure C functions that get down and dirty to rip through XML and JSON.